-SJSU studies place emphasis on diversity (in reading material, authors, and audiences).
+SJSU studies include an emphasis on diversity.
 You will engage in integrated reading and writing assignments to construct your own arguments on complex issues that generate meaningful public debate.
+Readings for the course will come from a variety of authors with different genders and from different socioeconomic classes.